RandyGaul/cute_framework/docs/app/app_options.md

 APP_OPTIONS_FULLSCREEN | Starts the application in borderless full-screen mode.
 APP_OPTIONS_RESIZABLE | Allows the window to be resized.
 APP_OPTIONS_HIDDEN | Starts the application with the window hidden.
 APP_OPTIONS_WINDOW_POS_CENTERED | Starts the application with the window centered on the screen.
+Does not affect any later adjustments to window size/position.
 APP_OPTIONS_FILE_SYSTEM_DONT_DEFAULT_MOUNT | Disables automatically mounting the folder the executable runs from to "/".
 See [cf_fs_mount](/file/cf_fs_mount.md) for more details.
 APP_OPTIONS_NO_AUDIO | Starts the application with no audio.